Bayboro Show March-April

 Evergreen Sol $350

-This original 16 x 20 canvas artwork My goal is to evoke empathy and compassion.
+With this original 16 x 20 canvas artwork my goal is to evoke empathy and compassion.
 As a queer individual, I've witnessed how some families miss out on relationships due to their beliefs.
-This piece reflects the journey of Eric Effiong from the Netflix series "Sex Education," who embraces his despite struggles with faith and family.
+This piece reflects the journey of Eric Effiong from the Netflix series "Sex Education," who embraces his sexuality despite struggles with faith and family.
 Through this portrait, I aim to depict a queer person of color reclaiming their identity, overcoming societal challenges, and finding strength in love and acceptance, allowing them to shine confidently in their true.

 French 75 $700